Statistics New Zealand: Methods

-Statistics New Zealand uses many methods to collect, process, analyze, and publish data.
+Statistics New Zealand uses many methods to collect, process, analyse, and publish data.
 The agency has statisticians and mathematicians and survey experts whose chief duty is to examine how the agency approaches various projects and to suggest ways to improve efficiency, speed, and accuracy.

 Some projects require advanced statistical tools to make sense of misleading data.
 For example, sometimes seasonality distorts data.
 "For example, in retail trade, December is a very high month due to Christmas sales.
-If we compare November sales with December sales, we would report an increase in sales.
+If we compare November sales with December sales, we will report an increase in sales.
 But this increase is largely due to seasonal fluctuations and is not an informative measure" according to a description from their website.
-To prevent seasonal variables from distorting data, statisticians sometimes use complex programs, including X-12-ARIMA (derived from census bureaus from the US and Canada), to remove seasonal distortions.
+To prevent seasonal variables from distorting data, statisticians sometimes use complex programmes, including X-12-ARIMA (derived from census bureaus from the US and Canada), to remove seasonal distortions.
 So, with the December sales bump removed, the seasonally adjusted retail sales data can reveal the true underlying trend—are sales going up, holding steady, or declining?
 This is important information for retailers.

 While the census counts every person, the department also conducts surveys based on only a small sample of people.
 These samples are scientifically selected to represent the larger group.
 For example, the General Social Survey chooses a select number of households, approximately 8,000, which represent the nation as a whole, and surveys them every two years.
 Interviewers with laptops conduct face-to-face interviews, and the result is information about "social wellbeing" including "housing, health, paid work, social connectedness, and human rights.
 It sometimes conducts specialty surveys about a specific industry or topic.
 For example, it published a biotechnology survey, based on a 10-page questionnaire developed by the agency, using scientific samples to choose respondents; the 2007 results can be downloaded to computers via the Internet.
 This particular report uses a long list of variables, such as "total exports" and "biotechnology exports to Asia" and "stage of development of biotechnology processes".